miguel-vila/revolut-usd-to-gbp-equiv/README.md

 # Revolut Extract Generator

-A Python script to transform Revolut transaction CSV exports into GBP equivalent transaction statements.
+A Python script to transform Revolut transaction (in USD) CSV exports into GBP equivalent transaction statements.

 ## Features